CosmosContracts/junoswap-docs/developers/create-an-amm-pool.md

 `<transaction-hash>` will look similar to `CA8A5EC4FB69B3DA95411212C9FDB9CF2A4D2128F6D3A15CFBA56136D760E023`
 {% endhint %}

-We will have a result similar to:
+You should have a result similar to:

 ```json
 [